deepakgouda/nerdynet/_pages/about.md

 My research focuses on comprehensively understanding and improving the Internet.
 With a strong emphasis on enhancing Internet safety, I aim to develop novel approaches to mitigate vulnerabilities and contribute to a more secure and accessible online environment.

-I am advised by [Dr. Cecilia Testart](https://faculty.cc.gatech.edu/~ctestart8/).
-I am also advised by [Dr. Alberto Dainotti](https://faculty.cc.gatech.edu/~adainotti6/) and [Dr. Romain Fontugne](https://www.iijlab.net/en/members/romain.html).
+I am primarily advised by [Prof. Cecilia Testart](https://faculty.cc.gatech.edu/~ctestart8/).
+I am also advised by [Prof. Alberto Dainotti](https://faculty.cc.gatech.edu/~adainotti6/) and [Romain Fontugne](https://www.iijlab.net/en/members/romain.html).

 I have worked as a quantitative researcher in algo-trading domain where I worked on statistical modelling of financial data and developed low latency trading systems.